kcdstoragews/lab/README.md

 kubectl describe sc storage-class-nas
 ```

 The output shows you all details.
 Remember, we haven't specified a *reclaimPolicy* for this class.
 Therefore the default vaule of *Delete* can be observed in the output.
-Again, we will look at this later.
+Again, we will explain what this means later.

 ## 2. PVCs & PVs

-As your cluster has now a CSI driver installed and also StorageClasses, you are all set to ask for storage.
+As your cluster now has a CSI driver installed and also StorageClasses configured, you are all set to ask for storage.
 But don't be afraid.
 You will not have to open a ticket at your storage admin team or do some weird storage magic.
 We want a persistent volume, so let's claim one.
 The workflow isn't complex but important to understand.

 1. A user creates a PersistentVolumeClaim requesting a new PersistentVolume of a particular size from a Kubernetes StorageClass that was previously configured by someone.